 Days to patch: How long does it take your team to implement security patches?
 Cybercriminals often exploit lags between patch releases and implementation.

 Cybersecurity awareness training results: Who has taken (and completed) training?
 Did they understand the material?

 Number of cybersecurity incidents reported: Are users reporting cybersecurity issues to your team?
 That’s a good sign because it means the employees and other stakeholders recognize issues.
 It also means your training is working.

 Security ratings: Often the easiest way to communicate metrics to non-technical colleagues is through an easy-to-understand score.
-SecurityScorecard’s security posture score gives your company a simple A-F letter grade on 10 security categories (network security, DNS health, patching cadence, cubit score, endpoint security, IP reputation, web application security, hacker chatter, leaked credentials, and social engineering).
+SecurityScorecard’s security ratings give your company a simple A-F letter grade on 10 security categories (network security, DNS health, patching cadence, cubit score, endpoint security, IP reputation, web application security, hacker chatter, leaked credentials, and social engineering).
 Based on these 10 factors, your then assigned an overall grade, so you and your colleagues can see at a glance how secure your company is relative to the rest of your industry.

 Access management: How many users have administrative access?

 Security Policy compliance: How well are you tracking and documenting exceptions, configurations, and compliance controls?

 Cybersecurity awareness training: How well are you maintaining documentation for your cybersecurity awareness training?
 Are you including all members of your organization, including senior executives?

 Non-human traffic (NHT): Are you seeing a normal amount of traffic on your website or is there an uptick that indicates a potential bot attack?